mnielsen/finding_scenius/finding_scenius.md

   true of many leaders in other fields.
 The best way to sail is with the wind at your back.

-[*] Leonardo was also born in the Florentine countryside, and began to paint under the tutelage of a Florentine artist, and could arguably be included on my list of great Florentine painters.
+[*] Leonardo da Vinci was also born near Florence, and began his career in Florence, so he could arguably be included on my list of great Florentine painters.
 But much of his mature work was produced elsewhere, so I have omitted him.

 [*] I've been unable to track down a source for this quote.
 I believe Brand said it in conversation with Marvin Minsky, but don't recall